natesway/Violet-Lullaby/README.md

 **Known issues (list is subject to growth):**

 - The shop menu's shaders do not show correctly.
 They appear as 3 abnormally colored quadrilaterals, covering 3 of the 4 quadrants of the rendering window (NOT the full application window).
 This effect disappears when exiting freeplay.
-- During Lost Cause, after Hypno appears and GF stands up, GF's animations cancel out and she ends up becoming an FlxSprite statue.
+- During Lost Cause, after Hypno appears and GF stands up, GF's animations cancel out and she ends up becoming a(n?)
+FlxSprite statue.